The Nile Chakras

 Above: the tree of life within animalistic man

-THE HEART OF LOVE: the middle chakra is the wisdom of the heart and when this is opened we truly blossom.
+THE HEART OF LOVE: the green chakra is the wisdom of the heart and when this is opened we truly blossom.
 Hathor’s popularity is attested to by the number of minor goddesses who shared her attributes and were considered aspects of this Mother Goddess.
 The most important of these were the Seven Hathors who were present at the birth of a human being and decreed their fate.
 Hathor was, in early times, worshipped in the form of a cow at temples like Dendera.

-THE SACRAL OF SEXUALITY: the crocodile chakra is dedicated to Sobek at Kom Ombo.
+THE SACRAL OF SEXUALITY: the orange crocodile chakra is dedicated to Sobek at Kom Ombo.
 Crocodile courting goes on for hours and involves all the senses—they are passionate lovers.
 Unlike many other reptiles and mammals, male alligators sport permanently erect penises that hide inside their bodies and only emerge during coitus.
 Sbk in Egyptian is derived from a causative of the verb “to impregnate”.
 As a fertility god, Sobek was often shown with a nilometer above his head.

 Above: the evergreen Khnum flanked by death (Nephthys) and rebirth (Isis)